Samburu National Reserve

 About Samburu National Reserve

 Located in Northern part of Kenya about 350 kilometers from the capital city Nairobi, Samburu National Reserve has an area of 165 km² (103 miles²) and rises to an altitude of 800 m to 1230 m (2625 ft to 4035 ft) above sea level.
 The game reserve is home to a number of rare species such as Oryx Beisa, Grevy’s zebra, giraffe and gazelle.
-The reserve also has other animals such as the lion, leopards, elephants, cheetahs and the endangered black rhino.
+The reserve also has other animals such as the lion, leopards, elephants, cheetahs, the rare reticulated giraffe, and the endangered black rhino.
 You can also find in the park more than 400 species of birds that include the Somali ostrich with a blue neck.

 In the year 1948, Samburu National reserve was established as part of the vast Marsabit National Reserve under the decree of the national park.
 However, with the financial help from Elsa Trust, Samburu Game Reserve was formed in 1962.
 The park is famous for its richness in flora and fauna because of its semi arid climatic conditions.